 “Build it and they will come” is a mantra that has never worked.
 We’re all guilty as entrepreneurs of thinking everyone will want to use the product as much as you do.
 We’ve decided to be methodical in our approach by running various marketing experiments to get the word out on Curvo, and to find out which stick.

-As our pricing structure is 1% on your assets under management, it’s obvious we’ll need sufficient customers to hit profitability.
+Due to the Curvo pricing model, it’s obvious we’ll need sufficient customers to hit profitability.
 But we’re on our way and we are building Curvo for the long term.
 As we’re dealing with people’s life savings, it’s important our customers understand that we’re with them throughout their journey.
-Building trust as a startup is tough, especially when dealing with people's money.
+Building trust as a startup is tough, especially when dealing with financial questions.
 So our approach is to be as transparent as possible.
 We do this by openly sharing our numbers, our progress, and our reflections on marketing experiments.

 We're pleased to have hung in there and launched Curvo.
 Being focused on the Belgian market gives us an opportunity to really solve the problems that our generation is facing.